Structured Authority

 The Experience Behind Rain Structured Authority

-Selective Representation
+Selective Representation:

-This policy protects the integrity of each firm’s authority development and avoids conflicts that commonly arise when marketing agencies attempt to represent competing lawyers in the same space.
+Rain Marketing + Consulting works with only one firm per practice area within a defined geographic market.
+This protects the integrity of each firm’s authority development and avoids conflicts that arise when multiple competing firms are represented in the same space.

 The firm’s clients typically handle matters where the outcome depends heavily on experience, judgment, and professional credibility.

-These often include:
+These typically include:

 • complex litigation